alinadir44/MLSA-Workshop-1/README.md

 * **Have a Github account**.
 If you have one, great, just log in.
 In case you dont remember the password, create a new account using your NUCES email address. (remove this part incase a gh account is needed to view this file)
 * **Fork this repository into your own account.** Forking is like obtaining your own copy of the project and all of its contents.
 You might wonder if its legal to recreate someone else's project.
 Good for us, Github is all about open source and collaboration.
-* **Start your codespaces container** A container is like a PC running on a remote server that you can access from anywhere, which means that you can write code from anywhere without setting up the environment before.
+* **Start your codespaces container** A container is like a PC running on a remote server that you can access from anywhere, which means that you can write code from anywhere without getting into the fuss of environment setup.

 ![JavaScript profile web application](/__images__/js-portfolio-site.gif "JavaScript profile web application")